H-R-B-Y/game_jam_proposal/proposal-hbreeze.md

 Since the event will be open to students at all levels of the cursus, I believe a duration of 5–7 days would be ideal.
 This length would give beginners time to find their footing and produce something meaningful, while also keeping advanced students engaged.

-A longer timeframe also accommodates students balancing school and personal responsibilities such as part-time work.
+A longer timeframe also accommodates students balancing school and personal responsibilities such as work.
 However, I would be open to a shorter event if there is sufficient interest from participants.

 ## Judging Criteria